vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 A cable to power the ESP.

 <a href="https://s.click.aliexpress.com/e/_onj6tZi" target="_blank">
-Micro USB cable to USB A to power the ESP (Aliexpress)
+Micro USB cable to USB A to power the ESP (AliExpress)
 <br>
 <img src="images/micro_usb_cable.jpg" height="180px" alt="Micro USB cable" />
 </a>